 Chicken apple sausage is even more magnificent when it's homemade.
 Like this recipe which has a slightly sweet lilt that's perfect for breakfast.
 Here's how to make it and how to cook it.
 No meat grinder required.

 Seriously, it’s so easy to make your own homemade chicken apple sausage.
 You won’t ever go back to store-bought.
 Trust us.
 You get to say what quality of ingredient you include and holy heck, does it taste insanely phenomenal.
 Here’s how to make it and how to cook it.
 Because we’re lazy, we opted for the easier-to-shape chicken apple sausage patties, but by all means, if you want go ahead and make your own links, as in the photo above, we hook you up with the how-to in the variation just beneath the recipe.
-This recipe has been updated.
 Originally published April 22, 2015.–Renee Schettler Rossi

 Chicken Apple Sausage Recipe